KyleGospo/docs.bazzite.gg/src/Advanced/GNOME_Disks_Auto-Mount_Guide.md

 defaults,noatime,nofail,rw,users,exec
 ```

+!!! note

-> **Note**: Do not use the NTFS filesystem for game library storage in Bazzite, and it is not supported and you will get lots of issues with it.
+    Do not use the NTFS filesystem for game library storage in Bazzite, and it is not supported and you will get lots of issues with it.
 NTFS is **not** intended as a game drive for Bazzite.

 ### Permissions for the drive